 Devilman is a manga series written and illustrated by Go Nagai and ran from June of 1972 to June of 1973.
 It was about a boy who fused with a demon by his friend and through a good chunk of the series, he was battling other demons in a hyperviolent gore-fest.
 Then, the series becomes more of an anti-war piece showing off the worst of humanity.
 Devilman has seen an anime adaptation from the same time period, several OVAs, and two film adaptations.
 Today, we’ll be looking at another anime adaptation of Devilman, this time, released as a Netflix exclusive.
 This is Devilman Crybaby.

 Akira Fudo is an average teenager who lives with his childhood friend Miki Makimura and her family.
 Then, he’s turned into a demon/human hybrid called a Devilman by his childhood friend Ryo Asuka, who seeks to expose the existence of demons to the world.
 When compared to other adaptations, this one is the most faithful to the source material.
-Granted, a few were made like giving it a modern setting, but it’s much closer to the original manga.
+Granted, a few changes were made like giving it a modern setting, but it follows the original manga to a tee for the most part.
 About half of the series is about the monster-of-the-week every episode, but then things change by the 7th episode where it becomes about the end of the world and humanity at its lowest point and shit gets dark real quick.
 I mean, the series is already dark, but it goes to a new level of dark.

 Our protagonist of this story is Akira Fudo.
 When we’re introduced to him, he appears as a soft-spoken weak kid who wouldn’t hurt a fly.
 Then, he becomes a Devilman and both his personality and physical appearance changes.
 Now, he’s taller, more athletic, and confident while retaining his more empathetic side.
 For those who wonders why this series is called Devilman Crybaby, well, that’s because Akira cries.
 A lot.
 Even when he’s a Devilman.
 He lives with his childhood friend Miki Makimura, a nice, talented girl who shares a strong relationship with Akira and exists as the bright spot of his world.
 There’s also Miko, a girl who was jealous of Miki’s talent (And they also share the same name, which is why I refer to Miko as Miko) and she becomes a Devilman, Koda, a track star prodigy who also becomes a Devilman, four kids who walk around town rapping and beatboxing, and various others.
 Then there’s Ryo Asuka.
 Let me say this right now: fuck this guy.
 He’s pretty much the driving force behind everything that drives the story.
 He got Akira involved in the world of demons, resulting in his transformation.
 He then exposes another Devilman to the world, setting off a chain reaction of chaos.
 Making things worse is when he does the same to Akira.
 This dude is Griffith from Berserk levels of punchable.
 There’s also a plot twist around Ryo that I’ll get into later.